 If you are ready to restore your smile, we are ready to help.
-At Walton Center for Family Dentistry, we offer a full range of dental treatments from cosmetic dentistry to oral sedation.
-If necessary, we even have sedation to keep you as comfortable as possible.
+At Walton Center for Family Dentistry, we offer a full range of dental treatments from cosmetic dentistry to oral surgery.

 Call us and set up an appointment today, or schedule an appointment with our Loganville dentist using the online contact form.